-Nothing in this article and any action or failure to act under this article shall or may be construed to;
+Nothing in this article and any action or failure to act under this article shall or may be construed to:

-A. Impose any liability on the County, or its departments, agencies, offices or employees for the recovery of damages; or activity or imposed by provisions of this article or the laws and regulations pursuant to which it was adopted.
+- A. Impose any liability on the County, or its departments, agencies, offices or employees for the recovery of damages; or - B. Relieve any person engaged in a land disturbing activity of duties, obli gations, responsibilities, or liabilities arising from or incident to operations associated with such activity or imposed by provisions of this article or the laws and regulations pursuant to which it was adopted.